Abubakar115e/Make-it-small/README.md

 - **Zero accuracy drop** – FP16 preserved the full 88.60% baseline without any fine‑tuning.
 That said, this might not hold for more sensitive tasks like object detection.
 - **4.23x speedup** – Latency fell from 155.7 ms to 36.9 ms per sample.
 On compatible hardware, that difference turns a research toy into something deployable for real‑time use.
 - **No retuning required** – Unlike aggressive 8‑bit schemes, FP16 just worked out of the box.
 Still, we should be cautious: rounding errors can accumulate in longer sequences or shallower models.

+  **Takeaway**:

+The results show that modern neural networks can be compressed surprisingly aggressively to reduce memory usage, model size, and computational cost while still maintaining strong performance, especially when combined with fine-tuning.

 ## Repository Structure

 ```text